FhenixProtocol/fhenix-hardhat-example/README.md

 If Localfhenix doesn't start this could indicate an error with docker.
 Please verify that docker is running correctly using the `docker run hello-world` command, which should run a basic container and verify that everything is plugged in.

+For example, if the docker service is installed but not running, it might indicate you need to need to start it manually.

 ## More Info

 To learn more about the Fhenix Hardhat plugin, check out the [Fhenix Hardhat Plugin Repository](https://github.com/FhenixProtocol/fhenix-hardhat-plugin).